rixth/tay/README.md

 If you run `tay watch` in the top level directory, tay will automatically build whenever a change is detected in the `src` directory *(you still need to go and reload the unpacked extension in Chrome)*.

+To use `tay watch` you'll need to add the gems `guard` and `[guard-tay](http://github.com/rixth/guard-tay` to your Gemfile and run `bundle install`

 ### Packaging

 When it comes time to publish your extension, Tay can create both .zip files (default, for submission to the Chrome Web Store) and .crx files (for self-hosting) via the `tay package [zip or crx]` command.

 There are [certain requirements](http://code.google.com/chrome/extensions/packaging.html) with regards to private keys to allow updates to your extension without changing its ID.
-Tay will generate a key.pem for you and place it in the extension root.
+Tay will generate a key and place it in the project root.
 It's up to you whether this gets checked in to version control (not recommended for public GitHub projects).
-If a key.pem is already present when the packager is run, it will be used.
+If a key is already present when the packager is run, it will be used.

+The filename of the key can be specified using by setting `key_path` in the Tayfile.

 ## Contributing